eliotbo/bevy_pen_tool/README.md

 Clone the repo, copy and paste the crate called "bevy_pen_tool_plugin" from the "crates" folder in the repo to the directory for your project, and add "bevy_pen_tool_plugin" as a local dependency in Cargo.toml.
 Refer to main.rs and Cargo.toml for futher details.

 ## How to
-A typical sequence of actions using the plugin is as follows:
+A typical sequence of actions using the plugin would be as follows:
 1. Spawn curves
 2. Latch them together
 3. Group the latched curves (cannot be ungrouped)